Pialba: History

 Pialba State School opened on 30 July 1884.

 An undenominational church was opened in Pialba on New Year's Day (1 January) 1884 by the Presbyterian minister in Maryborough, Joseph Irvine Knipe.
 It was erected by German settlers.

 Radio broadcasting commenced in the Wide Bay area on Wednesday 14 January 1948 from a transmitter in Piabla under the call sign 4QB which is now ABC Wide Bay.

 Hervey Bay State High School opened on 28 January 1964.

 Hervey Bay Church of Christ was established in the mid-1970s.
 However some of the congregation felt that the Church of Christ was adopting an overly liberal interpretation of the Bible and renamed themselves Hervey Bay Bible Church to better reflect their beliefs.
 Disagreements with the Church of Christ resulted in the congregation leaving the church premises and conducting their services in other premises, initially the QCWA Hall and then later at the Hervey Bay Community Centre.

 In June 1985 a group of volunteers established the Women's Information Service which expanded over time to meet a wider range of community needs.
 It established a community centre in a house at 47 Taylor Street in 1987 and became an incorporated association in 1989.
 As the number of community programs expanded, larger premises were needed.
 On 5 December 2011 a new purpose-built Hervey Bay Community Centre was opened at 22 Charles Street.

 The Hervey Bay Library opened in 1997 and had a major refurbishment in 2014.

+The council's new administration building and library is currently under construction in the Pialba CBD.
+It is being funded and built through the Hinkler Regional Deal between the Federal Government and the Fraser Coast Regional Council.